Psychological Clinic

 For example, two very thorough, reliable, and valid diagnostic interviews (similar to those often used in clinical trials) are administered to all clients prior to treatment.
 This not only allows us to make well-informed treatment decisions and direct our clients to the most appropriate services for their problems, but also facilitates research on specific conditions (e.g., generalized anxiety disorder or borderline personality disorder).

-Similarly, outcome is assessed for every client at every session using a brief questionnaire.
-This measure is instantaneously scored via a netbook, and the information is available to our therapists prior to meeting with their client.
-This allows us to not only monitor our effectiveness with clients session-by-session, but also allows us to conduct research on therapy outcome and the complex session-by-session processes of psychotherapy.
+Similarly, outcome is assessed for every adult client at every session using a brief questionnaire that is instantaneously scored and the information is available to our therapists prior to meeting with their client.
+This allows us to not only closely monitor our effectiveness with clients session-by-session, but also allows us to conduct research on therapy outcome and the complex session-by-session processes of psychotherapy.